Home Warranty Response Times: How Long Does It Really Take to Get Service?

 What Qualifies as an Emergency?

-Most providers define an emergency as a complete loss of an essential utility to the entire home — no heat, no electricity, no running water, or no toilet facilities.
+Most providers define an emergency as a complete loss of an essential utility to the entire home (no heat, no electricity, no running water, or no toilet facilities).
 Some companies add clauses for situations that pose an active health or safety risk.
+Learn more about emergency service coverage before you need it.

 Not All Companies Offer Emergency Service